James Stone (Clach Liath)

 The highest of the seven, the second highest mountain outside Asia and the 44th most prominent peak in the world.
 This is a massive strato-volcano on the Argentine-Chilean border and in the Atacama desert.

-Most ascents are tackled from the Chilean side.
+Most ascents come from the Chilean side.
 This is largely because you can drive to base camp at 5255m and, in certain conditions, up to top camp by the Tejos Refuge at 5825m.
 The approach from the Argentinian side requires a multi-day trek carrying tent and provisions, with potable water not always easy to find.

 Acclimatisation is the key to this climb.
 Other than a low key rock climb up on to the summit block, the ascent above the Tejos Refuge is normally a slog up interminable scree.